openstack/ceilometer/doc/source/glossary.rst

      Software service running on the OpenStack infrastructure measuring usage and sending the results to the :term:`collector`.

-   alarm
-     An action triggered whenever a meter reaches a certain threshold.

    API server
      HTTP REST API service for ceilometer.